Nolte: The Fascist History of Tiny Tyrant Michael Bloomberg

 Bloomberg wanted to tell you what size soda you could buy.
 Thankfully, a judge struck this nonsense down.

-But the mindset of such a men is revealing.
+But the mindset of such a man is revealing.

 And what the hell is the difference between drinking two 16 ounce cokes and a 32 ounce coke?
 It’s just stupid, bossy, punitive and un-American.